alvinugo1/Seam-Carving-/README.md

 ## Algorithmn Overview
 Finding and removing a seam involves three parts and a tiny bit of notation:

 In image processing, pixel (x, y) refers to the pixel in column x and row y, with pixel (0, 0) at the upper left corner and pixel (W − 1, H − 1) at the bottom right corner.
-This is consistent with the [Picture](https://algs4.cs.princeton.edu/code/javadoc/edu/princeton/cs/algs4/Picture.html) data type in algs4.jar.

 Note: This is the opposite of the standard mathematical notation used in linear algebra where (i, j) refers to row i and column j and with Cartesian coordinates where (0, 0) is at the lower left corner. a 3-by-4 image